Part 1 of 4

 “All who are led by the Spirit are the ‘sons of God.'”
 (Romans 8.14)

 Are you born-from-above?
 Then you have “the right to become [one of the] ‘sons of God.’
 (John 1.12)

-Are you “led by the Spirit”?
-The you are one of the “sons of God.”
+Are you “led by the Spirit” of the living God?
+Then you are one of the “sons of God.”
 When’s the last time you heard a message on “sonship”?
-And if you did hear one (and I’d stand amazed, because in 35 years as a Christian, I’ve never heard ONE) did you understand how important it is to God that you understand that identity?
+And if you did hear one (and I’d stand amazed, because in 40 years as a Christian, I’ve never heard ONE–not once) did you understand how important it is to God that you understand that identity?
 Why did He make sure that Scripture preserved and outlined our sonship?